KevAndrews/Milestone_Project_2/README.md

 ### Known Issues
 -   The Game tiles will wrap around each other on smaller displays making movement nearly impossible.
 -   The Game status will cover up the Game tiles on smaller displays making game play impossible.

+<h1>Future Scope</h1>
+I would like to update this project in the future to include a mobile friendly version as well as add the RPG status elements to the game as I had originally planned.

 <h1>Deployment</h1>